mattischrome/console-blog/content/posts/a-little-lesson-in-r/index.md

 - R
 - Seventeen
 title: A Little Lesson in R
-heroImage: ../../assets/images/defaultHero.jpg
-description: I had to compute an indicator this week.
-It had confidence intervals that relied on taking 100,000
 ---
 I had to compute an indicator this week.
 It had confidence intervals that relied on taking 100,000 samples from the indicator's approximate distribution.
 I had to repeat this over multiple GP practices and for twelve different demographic groups.